icgc-dcc/dcc-etl/DEVELOPMENT_CONVENTIONS.md

 Prefer single quoted strings (`''`) instead of double quoted (`""`) strings, unless features like string interpolation are being used for the given string.
 #### <a name="coffe_conditionals"></a> Conditionals

-￼Favor unless over if for negative conditions.
+Favor unless over if for negative conditions.

 Instead of using `unless...else`, use `if...else`:

 ```js
 # Yes  if true ...  else ...